-But with so many options, how do you select the best shopping cart software to enable online payments, prioritizes customer experience and ensures security of transmitted information?
+However, with so many options available, how do you select the best shopping cart software to enable online payments, prioritize customer experience and ensure the security of transmitted information?

 Let’s look closer at the options for shopping cart software and how to select the one that works best for your business.

-As the name implies, hosted shopping carts are owned, maintained and upgraded by an ecommerce vendor (think software-as-a-service, or SaaS).
-For an annual or monthly fee, you get access to all the vendor’s core commerce features, along with hosting for your site, bandwidth, managed security and continued software upgrades.
+Software-as-a-service (SaaS) shopping carts are owned, maintained and upgraded by an ecommerce vendor.
+For an annual or monthly fee, you get access to all the vendor’s core commerce features, hosting for your site, bandwidth, managed security and continued software upgrades.

-SaaS solutions offer a great balance between flexibility and ease of use.
-You don’t need to spend months developing all the features you need.
-Hosted shopping cart software has evolved to the point where customization and flexibility previously exclusive to on-premise is available — making it more than sufficient for most online retailers.
+SaaS solutions offer a balance between flexibility and ease of use.
+They have evolved to the point where customization and flexibility previously exclusive to on-premise is available — making it more than sufficient for most online retailers.

-Some of the popular providers of hosted ecommerce shopping carts are:
+Some of the popular providers of SaaS shopping carts are:

-Self-hosted, or open-source, shopping carts require merchants to host their site themselves or use hosting through your platform provider.
-It also requires more hands-on development experience.
+Open-source shopping carts require merchants to host their site themselves or through a platform provider.

 Often distributed for free as open-source software, such carts provide a base level of checkout functionality.
 Extra functionality and integrations with other systems will need to be developed or purchased as a third-party subscription.

-Self-hosting your ecommerce site using open source software gives you near limitless freedom when it comes to the entire shopping experience.
-But it also requires more time spent on the technical, rather than operational, aspects of your ecommerce business.
+Self-hosting your ecommerce store using open-source software can give you near-limitless freedom when it comes to the entire shopping experience.
+It also requires more time spent on the technical — rather than operational — aspects of your ecommerce business.

-Whether you are shopping for a SaaS ecommerce solution or a self-hosted shopping cart product, make sure that your choices meet these four criteria.
+Whether you are shopping for a SaaS ecommerce solution or a self-hosted shopping cart product, make sure that your choice of somewhere includes the following features:

 Since a shopping cart is a critical component for processing sensitive customer data, it must be secure.
 When assessing different types of shopping cart solutions, ensure that it has: